pnidl/home-manager/README.md

 To provide real data separation for households, each household should have its own DB schema.
 In the addition the "Master data" schema needs to be present to store data that need to be accessed globally - for the prototype the Master data schema should contain just Users and Households.
 All other data are stored in household schemas.

+Data model should be defined on Java level as JPA entities, the DDL for prototype should be generated fully by JPA framework.
+TODO: find the best JEE world alternative for Spring Data JPA.
 ![Data model diagram](./documentation/diagrams/img/HomeManagerDataModel.png)

 #### Common CRUD service
 As the entities managed by the system are very similar in many aspects, a common service to provide basic CRUD operations will help to speed up the development.
+Especially when there is [such common component](#common-list-component) present in frontend.
 An abstract Entity class should be created that contains following field:
 * __id: String__ - ID of the entity, for future extensibility, use String UUIDs for all IDs in the system.

 The service should provide following methods: